NexonSU/go-zabbix/README.md

 The package aims to have comprehensive coverage of Zabbix API methods from v1.8 through to v7.0 without introducing limitations to the native API methods.

+## Fork

+Currently maintained fork of https://github.com/zabbix-tools/go-zabbix

+New Features:

+* Support for Zabbix JSONRPC API 4.0 - 7.0
+* Support for host interfaces
+* More info on hosts
+* Support for proxies
+* Allow executing scripts on Zabbix Server

 ## Getting started

 Get the package: